-There is a Phase jump test facility can be used to confirm the correct operation of a plant as it produces the same effect of a phase jump at the Grid Connection Point.
+An Active Phase Jump Power test facility can be used to confirm the correct operation of a plant as it produces the same effect of a phase jump at the Grid Connection Point.

 Some of the tests will require very fast sampling rates in order to see the behaviour of the Grid Forming Plant.
 This is particularly the case where a step change in the phase angle is applied at the connection point as it will result in an almost instantaneous change in the active power output of the Grid Forming Plant.
 Based on the analysis undertaken, the full supply of active power should be generated for a phase shift of 5 degrees.
 This value should be generated each time the phase shift exceeds 5 degrees up to a maximum phase withstand limit of 60 degrees.
 The resolutions required to record these events are small.
-For a Grid Forming Converter with a fundamental frequency of 50Hz, a complete cycle takes place in 20ms which is equivalent to 2π radians or 360 degrees.
-Therefore a 5 degree change would take place in a timeframe of (5/360) x 20ms = 270μs and a 1 degree change would take place in 54μs.
-Therefore to accurately record these sorts of phase shifts a sampling time of 1μs (1MHz) is likely to be required.
+A technique for recording the Grid Phase Jump Angle by using either a nominated algorithm as defined by National Grid ESO or an algorithm that records the time period of each half cycle with a time resolution of 10 microseconds.
+For a 50Hz System, a 1 degree phase jump is a time period change of 55.6 microseconds.
 There are instruments available capable of recording these values and the Grid Code legal text has been updated to include this requirement.
+It is also expected that testing and monitoring will be considered in more detail as part of the Expert Group when the Best Practice Guide is developed.